mzgh13/builder-os-ideation/research/Agency/Agency_Workflow_Research_Deepdive.md

 * **Client Reporting & Analytics (Data Sources & Dashboards):**
   * *Data Sources:* Direct APIs from Google Analytics (GA4), Google Ads, Facebook Ads, and LinkedIn Ads are fundamental for performance data.40
   * *Reporting/Dashboarding Tools:* A variety of tools are employed, including Looker Studio 32, dedicated agency reporting platforms like AgencyAnalytics, DashThis, Whatagraph, Swydo 7, data connectors like Supermetrics 50, and the ever-present Spreadsheets (Excel, Google Sheets).
-* **Communication/Collaboration:** While tools like Slack and Email are vital for general communication 10, the primary focus for CompanyOS's initial MVP is on data integration for the killer workflows.
+* **Communication/Collaboration:** While tools like Slack and Email are vital for general communication 10, the primary focus for <SaaS-OS>'s initial MVP is on data integration for the killer workflows.

 Deep Dive into Inter-Tool Integration Challenges & API Limitations:
 The seamless flow of data between these core tools is paramount for efficient agency operations.
 However, significant challenges and API-specific limitations impede this, as detailed in Table 3\.